hakuheisen/UsefulGitCommands/README.md

 * git log master..branch
 * git shortlog master..branch

+* Without creating a new tool, I think this is the closest you can get to do that now (which of course will show repeats if a file was modified more than once): git diff master..branch | grep "^diff"

+* Show only files that are different between the two branches (without changes themselves): git diff --name-status master..branch

+* Get the difference between two commits.
+To compare commits, we should know the commit hash which we can get using “git log” command: git diff commit_1.._commit_2

 Aborting a merge operation that is having conflicts
 ----------------------------------------------------
 * git merge --abort